psauliere/netatmo/README.md

 In this example, the display shows:

-- the date date & time of the `getstationdata` API call.
+- the time of the `getstationdata` API call.
 - the indoor temperature and trend
 - the outdoor temperature and trend
 - the rain in mm/h